 Introduction

-This advice was written by a Careers Applications Adviser.
-It gives suggestions for how to adapt communications in 1:1 appointments to make them autism friendly.
-There is a particular focus on appointments where CV or application feedback and advice is being given.
+A Careers Applications Adviser wrote this advice.
+It provides suggestions on how to adapt your communication in one-to-one appointments to make them autism-friendly.
+It focuses particularly on appointments where you're giving CV or application feedback and advice.

 Examples of student presentation

 Autism is a complex spectrum condition.
 People with autism share certain difficulties but are affected in different ways.
-In an appointment, you might notice one or more of the following characteristics:
+In an appointment, you might notice one or more of these characteristics:

 - poor short-term memory

-- repetitive behaviours, for example, stimming such as hand flapping and other motions
+- repetitive behaviours (for example, stimming such as hand flapping and other movements)

-- comorbidities such as mental health challenges, ADHD, Dyslexia, Dyspraxia, and possible physical challenges such as needing the toilet frequently
+- other conditions such as mental health challenges, ADHD, dyslexia, dyspraxia, and possible physical challenges such as needing the toilet frequently

-- may be prone to sensory overload, for example, difficulties filtering out background noise
+- may struggle with sensory overload (for example, difficulties filtering out background noise)

 - may be under-sensitive to any of the seven senses